 TAHBSO allows the whole abdomen and pelvis to be examined, which is an advantage in women with cancer or investigating growths of unclear cause.

-Preparation and Positioning of the Patient
+Preparation and Positioning

 - Apply electrosurgical dispersive pad.